About the Camp

 - If it is an urgent issue, you can call our staff base phone on 01962 797401 – please note that during camps it is extremely busy and calls may go to an answering service as this number is a phone line physically in the Manager's office at Sparsholt.
 You will also not be able to reach us on this number during times when camps are not operating.
 We ask you to particularly consider if you need to telephone camp after 9.00 pm at night unless there is an REAL Emergency (i.e. a critical medical concern / family emergency that MUST be dealt with before the morning), as staff will normally be either supervising the campers' bed time routine, or going to bed themselves, and it is likely that calling this number will wake one of the emergency staff on duty.
 There will be times when this number goes through to an answering service so please do leave a message.

-For an additional fee there is a separate "Bridging Weekend" option available which covers food, accommodation and activities from Friday night until Sunday afternoon when the other campers join us; we will have a variety of activities over the weekend, including gaming sessions, laser tag, a movie night, and a science museum trip.
+For an additional fee there is a separate "Bridging Weekend" option available during some selected weeks during the summer which covers food, accommodation and activities from Friday night until Sunday afternoon when the other campers join us; we will have a variety of activities over the weekend, including gaming sessions, laser tag, a movie night, and a science museum trip or other outing.
 Note that this is not an option for the last camp.
 (It can be used to extend the camp for two additional days, or to 'bridge' between two weeks.)
 The additional cost of this bridge weekend is £350.

-Campers who are staying for two full weeks will have the option of putting clothes through the wash during the bridge weekend.
-These machines operate on pay cards but we will be covering the cost of these.
+Campers who are staying for two full weeks will have the option of using the on-site launderette during the bridge weekend.
+These machines operate on pay cards but we cover the cost and campers will get help if they need it from one of the assistants - a valuable life skill!

-For our residential camps, we offer a transfer service to/from London Waterloo station.
+For our residential camps, we sometimes offer a transfer service to/from London Waterloo station.
 The cost of this is £50 per trip and the exact details and timings are normally sorted out by us in the week before the event.
-Typically we meet at Waterloo a couple of hours before the camp starts (which is 4pm, so we usually meet around 2pm) at the information desk on the ground floor of the station.
-We return the campers to the same location a couple of hours after the event has finished (making it around 5pm at Waterloo on the last day of camp).
-This service can be booked when you register for a camp online.
+Typically we meet at Waterloo a couple of hours before the camp starts (which is 4.00pm, so we usually meet around 2.00pm) at the information desk on the ground floor of the station.
+We return the campers to the same location at the end of camp (making it around 5.00pm at Waterloo on the last day of camp).
+This service can be booked on selected weeks when you register for a camp online.
 Depending on the number of campers using this service we may purchase train tickets for them and travel with them to/from Winchester via a train and taxi.
 If there are a large number of campers we sometimes book a coach for the transfers instead.

 For international campers travelling to a London airport we can offer an escorted taxi service in conjunction with our travel partner, Wessex Cars.
 To find out more information please contact Valerie on +44(0) 1962 877749 or via email at their web site.
 Wessex cars will be able to meet your child at the airport and deliver them back in time for their outward flight.
 Please note that this is a private arrangement between yourself and Wessex Cars so you will need to pay for this separately, but we have used them for a number of years and have found them very reliable.
 Their drivers are all DBS checked (a criminal checking process required for anyone working with children in the UK).